eva-e/ee-dms1-blog/posts/ninth-blog-post-environment-concept.md

 ---
 **Environment Concept**

-**The visualisation of my environment concept was imagined as I thought about how I felt in one area of life compared to the other.**
+**The visualisation of my environment concept was imagined as I thought about how I felt in one area of life compared to the other.
+The use of a bridge to change environment, starts in a cyberpunk city.
+The sound is attached to the rest bench chair, as it signifies how I feel at rest at my current stage of life.
+While every day comes with its difficulties, I am content and thankful that I have found the course that suits my passions and interests without having to feel overwhelmed and tense.**

 <!-- **A written and/or visual breakdown of how your environment will change or evolve over the journey, and how this connects to your concept.
 This can include visual references such as your colour palette(s), inspiration, and so on.** -->